Wisconsin Native

 Lobelia siphilitica Great lobelia Z 4-9

 A striking, erect spike of sky to blueberry-blue blossoms.
-On top club-shaped buds, below trumpet-shaped, open flowers, made of a tube flaring open with the bottom divided into three, each segment pointed at the ends.
+On top club-shaped buds, below trumpet-shapes, open flowers, made of a tube flaring open with the bottom divided into three, each segment pointed at the ends.
 From late summer to early fall.

 $12.75/bareroot

 BuyA striking, erect spike of sky to blueberry-blue blossoms.
-On top club-shaped buds, below trumpet-shaped, open flowers, made of a tube flaring open with the bottom divided into three, each segment pointed at the ends.
+On top club-shaped buds, below trumpet-shapes, open flowers, made of a tube flaring open with the bottom divided into three, each segment pointed at the ends.
 From late summer to early fall.

 Size: 3' x 12"